Jim Sherow: Endorsements and funding

 Sherow saw considerable bi-partisan support in developing his campaign.
 Traditional Republicans for Common Sense— with members like Kansas politicians Steve Morris, and Ruth Teichman — endorsed him, saying that "[he] will promote practical solutions to our many problems rather than promoting a certain political 'party label.'"

 Sherow endorsed independent senate candidate Greg Orman, who is running against incumbent Republican Senator Pat Roberts in the state senate election.
 Democratic candidate Chad Taylor soon withdrew from the race in favor of Orman.
 The New Republic quoted Chris Reeves, "a Kansas City Network Consultant who works with Democratic candidates" in saying that "The moment Sherow, a Democrat, said he couldn't endorse him, it was over ."

 Primaries were on August 5, 2014.
 As of July 24, 2014, Sherow had raised $66,507 of campaign funds as compared to the incumbent Huelskamp's $648,301.
 The Lawrence Journal-World reported that Sherow was receiving no support from the national Democratic Party, so feels that he would not owe favors the House's Democratic caucus.

 Personal life

 Sherow is married to Bonnie Lynn-Sherow.
-She is also a historian at K-State, specializing in North American Indigenous and agricultural history.
-She was founding director of K-State's Chapman Center for Rural Studies (2007-2020).
+She is also a historian at Kansas State University, specializing in North American Indigenous and agricultural history.
+She was founding director of Kansas State University's Chapman Center for Rural Studies (2007-2020).
 The couple opened the "Daughters House Bed and Breakfast" in Manhattan in 2010, after renovating a home on the National Register of Historic Places listings for the town of Manhattan, KS.
 They have four daughters.